-(5) For cases involving allegations of ((sex discrimination)) sexual misconduct, including ((sex-based)) sexual harassment, members 5/05/2025 12:38 PM [53] NOT FOR FILING RDS-6366.1 of the student conduct committee must receive training on serving impartially, avoiding prejudgment of facts at issue, conflicts of interest, and bias.
-The chair must also receive training on the student conduct process for ((sex discrimination)) sexual misconduct cases, as well as the meaning and application of the term "relevant," in relations to questions and evidence, and the types of evidence that are impermissible((, regardless of relevance in accordance with 34 C.F.R. §§ 106.45 and 106.46)).
+(5) For cases involving allegations of sexual misconduct, including sexual harassment, members of the student conduct committee must receive training on serving impartially, avoiding prejudgment of facts at issue, conflicts of interest, and bias.
+The chair must also receive training on the student conduct process for sexual misconduct cases, as well as the meaning and application of the term, "relevant," in relations to questions and evidence, and the types of evidence that are impermissible.